South Portland Brother’s Suicide Inspires Film – New Trailer [VIDEO]

 I met the Norton's in such an odd way.
 I sold a rug to the niece of Suzan Norton.
 Just one of those Facebook deals.
 Kayla asked me if I could meet her aunt and cousin...and hear their story.

 What a story it is.
 J.T.
 Norton was an amazing skate boarder.
 Talented, and daring and battling schizophrenia.
-J.T. took his own life last December.
+J.T. took his own life in December of 2016.
 His brother Mike, who was diagnosed with Duchenne muscular dystrophy at age 4, took his brother's death hard.

 To help get the documentary completed, they are crowdfunding.